-Here at TELUS World of Science, we are delighted to work with local artists who are interested in and inspired by science.
+Here at Science World, we are delighted to work with local artists who are interested in and inspired by science.
 You will see their artwork on the walls in the dome.
 Past displays have included work by Peter Holmes, Sharon Kallis, Jan de Beer, Andy Wright, Woonam Kim and famed pet photographer Pete Thorne.
 We also host an annual display of the Nikon Small World Photomicrography Competition winners, and hosted Art the Science’s RE:Composition digital art show.

 Constructing the Intangible

 Bronze Sculptures of Drs James Till and Ernest McCulloch

 In Lindsay Kirker's Constructing the Intangible, urban construction sites become visual metaphors to represent our intrinsic connection with nature and need for innovation.
 As an artist, Kirker has worked with scientists on ideating different languages we can use in our approach to the environment and climate change.